 With an average monthly level of over 10,000 new listings, the realestate.co.nz NZ Property Report provides the largest monthly sample report on the residential property market, as well as a more timely view of the property market than any other property report.
 The data is collated and analysed at the close of each month, and the Report is compiled for the 1st day of the following month.
 This provides a feedback mechanism as to the immediate state of the market, well in advance of sales statistics which by the very nature of the selling process can reflect activity with a lag of between 2 and 4 months.

 In analysing the details of the 12,247 new listings in the month of January a total of 156 listings have been excluded due to anomalies.
 The categorisation of Lifestyle property is defined by the land area of the property.
 The criterion is a property having in excess of 0.3 hectares and being situated outside metropolitan areas.

 Background to Realestate.co.nz

 Realestate.co.nz is the official website company of the real estate industry of New Zealand, it is an industry owned web business providing online marketing services to the real estate industry.
 The shareholders in the business comprise the REINZ (50%) and six of the largest real estate companies (50%).

 The business operates a portfolio of websites all focused to specialist sectors of the real estate market:

 nzFarms is a specialist website presenting the most comprehensive selection of farms and agricultural businesses on the market across NZ.
-At this time it features over 5,000 listings for all types of farms and agricultural land as well as over 11,o00 lifestyle properties.
+At this time it features around 5,000 listings for all types of farms and agricultural land as well as over 11,000 lifestyle properties.

-The full NZ Property Report for June 2010 can be downloaded here (1.4MB pdf document).
+The full NZ Property Report for March 2011 can be downloaded here (1.3MB pdf document).
 Additionally the raw data is accessible here as an Excel spreadsheet enabling anyone to analyse the raw data and establish any trends or observations.